-- Increases the total number of hours required for all students by a minimum of 300 hours above the amount offered in either school year 2021-2022 (SY22) or 2022-2023 (SY23); and - Reflects a minimum of 1,245 hours (for elementary schools) and 1,305 hours (for secondary schools).
+- Increases the total number of hours required for all students by a minimum of 300 hours above the amount offered in either school year 2022-2023 (SY23) or 2023-2024 (SY24); and - Reflects a minimum of 1,245 hours (for elementary schools) and 1,305 hours (for secondary schools).

-Applicants using the Expanded Learning Time option only may calculate hours from the Expanded Learning Time in school and the summer.
+Applicants using the Expanded Learning Time option may only calculate hours from the Expanded Learning Time in school and the summer.
 Hours before and after school will not be considered for the Expanded Learning Time option.
 All new applicants must include evidence in the application that demonstrates the school time expansion or significant progress toward school-hour expansion.
-Option 1 programs must focus on the components of 21st CCLC (reading, math, positive youth development and parental engagement).
+Option 1 programs must focus on the purposes of 21st CCLC (reading, math, positive youth development and parental engagement).